Course Outline

 5 Examine the implications and feasibility of modfiying recipes for therapeutic diets on the healthcare food service system.
 Creative and critical thinker

-6 Evaluate and justify menu changes according to nutrition and menu standards and menu planning principles, and explain the rational of the decision-making process in revising the menu.
+6 Evaluate and justify menu changes according to nutrition and menu standards and menu planning principles, and explain the rationale of the decision-making process in revising the menu.
 Creative and critical thinker

 Am I eligible to enrol in this course?